logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/creation/redshift.md

 ### Step 3: Upload the Redshift database driver
 ### Step 3: Upload the Redshift database driver (optional)

-By default, JDBC Redshift driver library `redshift-jdbc42`, is included in Hopsworks to interact with Redshift.
-If you wish to use the same you can skip this step.
-Otherwise, to use a different driver, you need to upload the driver yourself.
+The `redshift-jdbc42` JDBC driver is included by default in the Hopsworks distribution.
+If you wish to use a different driver, you need to upload it on Hopsworks and add it as a dependency of Jobs and Jupyter Notebooks that need it.
 First, you need to [download the library](https://docs.aws.amazon.com/redshift/latest/mgmt/jdbc20-download-driver.html).
 Select the driver version without the AWS SDK.

 #### Upload the driver to Hopsworks
 You then upload the driver files to the “Resources” directory in your project, see the screenshot below.